znly/rules_go/README.md

 * coverage
 * test sharding

-Note: since 0.4.x this repo requires bazel ≥ 0.4.4 to function (due to the use of BUILD.bazel files in bazelbuild/buildtools).
+**Note:** The latest version of these rules (0.5.0) require Bazel ≥ 0.4.5 to work.

-Note: on master this repo requires bazel ≥ 0.4.5 to function (due to the use of repository_ctx.environ).
+The `master` branch is only guaranteed to work with the latest version of Bazel.

 ## Setup